 These meetings are usually restricted to SBKA members due to limited space.
-Non-members should contact SBKA Secretary Steve Fern via the Contact page.
+Non-members should contact SBKA Secretary via the Contact page.

-Members wishing to host an open apiary (and receive expert help in a beekeeping task) are requested to contact Steve Fearn via the Contacts page.
+Members wishing to host an open apiary (and receive expert help in a beekeeping task) are requested to Contact page the Secretary the Contacts page.
 Open Apiary meeting are often themed around a particular topic, eg swarm prevention techniques.

-Monthlyish public meetings are listed here and on the Welcome page.
+Monthlyish public meetings are on the Welcome page.

 Open Apiary 30-6-18